-This work is particularly compelling, as it directly reflects Mori's late 1990s experiments with glass and innovative firing techniques.
+This compelling piece reflects Mori's late 1990s experiments with glass and innovative firing techniques.
 The surface is especially intriguing, having been shaped in a glass mold.
 After firing, while the piece was still hot, Mori would carefully chip away the glass, leaving behind unique geometric 'ghost' marks.
 These subtle imprints of the glass texture add depth to the piece.
 The work is also a geometrically fascinating form, with squared, ribbed features and variegated clay patterns across the Bizen body.

 This piece is published in the catalogue raisonné “Mori Tohgaku” published in 1999.